 Instead of cornstarch, use almond flour.
 It will make a lovely thick sauce with a great flavor.

-TIPS for the Best Mongolian Beef
+Pro Tips for the best Mongolian Beef

-- Pro Tip 1 | When you’re cooking the batches of meat, make sure the oil is at the right temperature.
+- When you’re cooking the batches of meat, make sure the oil is at the right temperature.
 This is flash cooking, and it needs to be hot!
 It’s okay if your meet isn’t cooked all the way through, it will finish cooking in the sauce.

 - Use the right cut of beef | typically Mongolian beef recipe is made from thinly sliced flank steak, but top round, or skirt steak may also be used.
 Or be like me and buy it all shaved super thin from your butcher or Trader Joe’s.

-- Pro Tip 2 | Once you’re done stir frying the meat, remove excess oil.
+- Once you’re done stir frying the meat, remove excess oil.
 This will keep it tasting fresh!

-- Pro Tip 3 | Instead of using vegetable oil, swap it out for a high quality olive oil or avocado oil for their high flashpoint temperatures.
+- Instead of using vegetable oil, swap it out for a high quality olive oil or avocado oil for their high flashpoint temperatures.

 Frequently Asked Questions